Carnival in Barranquilla

 8. Shop till you drop!

 Barranquilla is a very good city for shopping.
 There are large, modern malls and prices are generally lower than in cities like Bogotá, Medellín and Cartagena.
-The megamalls are in the newer Riomar district, but you’ll also find malls in El Prado, Alto Prado and Norte Centro Histórico.
+The large malls are in the newer Riomar district, but you’ll also find malls in El Prado, Alto Prado and Norte Centro Histórico.
 Each large mall has a food court, supermarket, playground, stores and American and European brands.
-The very largest malls also have a department store / supermarket such as Exito or Jumbo.
+The largest malls also have a department store / supermarket such as Exito or Jumbo.
 The smaller malls like Country and Unico have a supermarket like Carulla, Ara or D1.
 Which shopping mall is best for your visit to Barranquilla depends mainly on which location is most convenient for you.
-Check here for our tips on where the best places to shopping in Barranquilla.
+Check here for our tips for the best shopping in Barranquilla.

 9. Visit the historic heart of Barranquilla

-Iglesia de San Nicolas de Tolentino from the 17th century is the focal point of the Centro histórico, on Paseo Bolivar, Barranquilla’s main road.
+Iglesia de San Nicolas de Tolentino -built in the 17th century- is the focal point of Paseo Bolivar, Barranquilla’s main road.
 Here you will also find several official buildings such as de Alcaldía (town hall).
 In El Centro you can see the daily life of the city.
-There are many street food vendors and restaurants for a traditional meal and there is a lot of commerce, you can really get anything.
+There are many street food vendors and restaurants for a traditional meal and there is a lot of commerce.
+You can really buy anything in the historic center of Barranquilla.
 Centro is also crowded and chaotic and there is a lot of poverty.
 We therefore recommend avoiding the center at night and watching your belongings carefully.
 If you want to see the center with a guide, you can book a city tour, which combines a visit to the center with other highlights of Barranquilla.

 10. Taste the local -Costeño food

 Barranquilleros love food and there is a restaurant on almost every street corner!
-When you consider that Barranquilla is where the first immigrants set foot in Colombia, you won’t be surprised that the different cultures have influenced the food.
+Taking into account that Barranquilla is the place where the first immigrants set foot in Colombia, you won’t be surprised that the different cultures have influenced the food immensely.
 In addition to traditional north coast food, you’ll find food for every taste and budget in Barranquilla.
 For more information on local specialties and the best restaurants of Barranquilla.

 Bonus tips